readyready15728/misc/awakemud-notes.md

 I don't really use that one that much.
 But I also have 12 in biotech, and I can look up medical terms n stuff, so I occassionally roll my biotech skill in roleplay situations."
+* `search`ing in the side alley in Little Chiba leads to an area where an NPC practices Biotech, Stealth and Medicine.
+* `help books` is a guide to source material.
+* Re: finding Sinsearach: \a deep, gravelly grumble(Tanq)/\[8 MHz, English\]:
+I's likes goin' down da five, pas' da Puyallup turn, down ta J'valdi, den goin' east an' norf up ta a clearin'.
+Skip dem Leathah Devils frum scratchin' up mah paint.
+* When in a maze, use `lua gmcp.Room` to find your way in Mudlet.
+* A remote control deck can be used to locate vehicles precisely.
+* "Zalensky's on Fourth Street" sells remote control decks.
+* Use your ruthenium cloak!
+* Put `CPOOL` dice into offense against dangerous mages, at a distance.
+With very serious opponents armed with guns it may be necessary to distribute dice between dodge and soak.
+* There's a superior street-legal matching armor set at the Red Shift Offices in Grenada.
+* Going `prone` can help.
+* "You have to FIRE and LAND 2000 shots on an enemy, the best way to do this is to build 2000 harmless rounds, put all your dice into offense and go to the Splat! and shoot the mobs there for a while."
+* "Okay so head to Stanley's RGA Emporium.
+You can buy any ammo kit you want and craft harmless bullets with it.
+Get like, 3 or 4 skill in rifle build repair from the guy in the back room."
+* "Later in the gun quest Stanley will ask you to build some like flechette ammo or something so that's why I recommend a bit of the skill.
+4 skill is pretty cheap."
+* "I'd say, while you wait for the Red Shift set to get in, build 2200 harmless sniper rifle rounds, then once its in, head back to Seattle and go to the splat and fire off all those rounds SEMI AUTO.
+It's 2000 TRIGGER PULLS not BULLETS FIRED.
+You can't fire FA10 200 times, that will just be 200 trigger pulls even though you spent 2000 ammo."
+* "And again the bullets have to LAND too so you need to put your dice in offense."
+* Re: crafting ammo: "You don't need a workshop just a toolkit.
+Just have the toolkit in your inventory."
+* "The workshop is for like, if somebody's thing is "Yeah I build ammo", it gives you +2 dice when crafting stuff."
+* [Discord] (OOC), "\[Khai\]: Loot their weapons and look at them.
+Their damage code, mode, and ammo type will let you know what armor is sufficient.
+Minimum soak TN is 2, so past that point, it's about dice pools and finding ways to increase your opponent's attack TN."